corydalis10/pomodoro-timer/CONTRIBUTING.md

 ---

 ## Code of Conduct
-This project adheres to the [Contributor Covenant Code of Conduct](CODE_OF_CONDUCT.md).
-By participating, you are expected to uphold this code, ensuring a welcoming and respectful environment for all contributors.
+This project is guided by our [Code of Conduct](CODE_OF_CONDUCT.md).
+We strive to foster a positive and inclusive environment for all contributors.
+By participating, you contribute to making **Cuchi-Pomodoro** a welcoming space for everyone!

 ---